Humaira-Sadia/Zudio/README.md

-#### 🚀 Welcome to the Frontend Hackathon: Building eBay Clone with Tailwind CSS and React! 🛒
+#### 🚀 Welcome to the Frontend Hackathon: Building ZUDIO Clone with Tailwind CSS and React! 🛒

-# **Project Name: eBay 🛍️**
+# **Project Name: ZUDIO 🛍️**

 **Description:**
-**_eBay_** is ticket to mastering React and Tailwind CSS while creating a stunning replica of eBay's frontend.
+**_ZUDIO_** is ticket to mastering React and Tailwind CSS while creating a stunning replica of eBay's frontend.
 Dive into the world of eCommerce with this immersive project.
 Harness the power of Tailwind's utility-first approach to design and React's component-based architecture to craft a seamless user experience.

 **FEATURES:**